 For businesses, these attacks pose a significant risk to their reputation, financial stability, and customer trust.

-Malware-as-a-Service and Exploit Kits
+Malware-as-a-Service and exploit kits

 The Dark Web serves as a marketplace for cybercriminals to acquire sophisticated malware-as-a-service (MaaS) and exploit kits, allowing even the most novice attackers to launch devastating cyber-attacks.
+Malicious actors can purchase ready-made malware packages or exploit kits designed to exploit known vulnerabilities in software and systems.

 These tools empower cybercriminals to infect systems with malware, execute ransomware attacks, or compromise networks for financial gain.